adampax/titanium-mapbox/README.md

 #### debugTiles
 * Optional, defaults to false.
+* Show grid with tile info to help with debugging.

 #### hideAttribution
 * Optional, defaults to false.
+* Displays info button in corner of map.
 * See Mapbox [Terms and Conditions](https://www.mapbox.com/mapbox-ios-sdk/#attribution) for attribution info.

 #### userLocation
 * Optional, defaults to false.
 * Displays the user's location on map.

 ## Methods

 #### setDebugTiles(true)